tetrep/alert1/README.md

 Super hacky, JavaScript must be directly injected into every page (via the DOM) because extensions have a seperate JavaScript context.
 Then, in order to communicate back, we listen for postMessages that contain a nonce we randomly generated during injection, we post info from those messages to our backgrounded JavaScript.
 The backgrounded JavaScript takes the messages and displays them as a notification.
 If a notification is clicked a new window is opened with the stack trace from when the hooked function was called.

 We're relying upon Chrome's ability to convert functions into valid JavaScript strings to make the injection programmatic, but this is not (afaik) defined behavior and could break whenever the devs feel like it.

+## todo
+- add config to extension `browser_action`
+- make a pretty icon
+- add add more details to notifications/stack traces?